tzihad/Terra/SpaceApp/README.md

 # README

-This app is built with cordova.
+This app is built with cordova.So first install cordava with `npm`

 ```
 npm install -g cordova